pyvista/pyvista-tutorial/README.md

 PyVista is a [NumFOCUS Affiliated Project](https://numfocus.org/sponsored-projects/affiliated-projects)

 ### Tutorial Description

+Our tutorial will demonstrate PyVista's latest capabilities and bring a wide range of users to the forefront of 3D visualization in Python.

 - Use PyVista to create 3D visualizations from a variety of datasets in common formats.
 - Overview the classes and data structures of PyVista with real-world examples.